Make a difference in the lives of couples and families

 Accreditation

 Syracuse University’s MFT program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 This accreditation ensures students receive a quality education in marriage and family therapy that has been evaluated and met accepted standards established by the profession.
 This marriage and family therapy program is specifically structured to help prepare students for licensure as marriage and family therapists.
-It includes a substantial critical training component in which students work under the supervision of faculty and staff in a counseling setting or in the onsite clinic sponsored by the Falk College of Sport and Human Dynamics.
-In addition to the onsite clinic, students will participate in an outside internship to earn additional hours toward licensure.
+It includes a substantial critical training component in which students spend at least four semesters working under the supervision of clinical supervisors in community placement sites.
+Students identify potential sites and work with their Internship Coordinator to ensure the experience and supervision will meet program standards.
 Students in this program complete a minimum of 60 semester credits.
+Course work is not completed until the clinical hour requirement is met.
 Course content is based on AAMFT Core Competencies, the AAMFT Code of Ethics, and Student Learning Outcomes which are established as part of the accreditation (COAMFTE) process.

 State Licensure